 Domestic Violence: The Issue

 Domestic violence comes in many forms and impacts our entire community.
 It isolates survivors and victims from social and financial help, often leaving them to choose between returning to their abuser or becoming homeless.
+It’s not only the people experiencing the abuse who feel its impact: their children, friends, family and co-workers are all affected as well.
 Learn more about domestic violence.

 How to Be Supportive